Ryhon0/sam/README.md

 Software Automatic Mouth - Tiny Speech Synthesizer.

-This is the StarCrystal Team fork.
+This fork is now outdated anyways

 What is SAM?
 ============